anthonyrabiaza/BoomiCacheConnector/README.md

 ## Use of Redis on Atom Cloud

-Pooling need to be disable to make Redis Working on Test Atom Cloud or Atom Cloud
+Pooling need to be disable to make the Redis connector working on Test Atom Cloud or Atom Cloud.
+Please set the Maximum Heap or Configuration file to "nopool"

 ![Alt text](resources/Azure_Redis_Atom_Cloud.png?raw=true "BoomiCache")